dgarage/NDLC/docs/Concepts.md

 Let's call Alice and Bob the two parties of the contract, and Olivia the oracle.

+A DLC will show two transactions on the chain:
+* The Funding Transaction
+* The Contract Execution Transaction (CET)

+The `Funding Transaction` is a transaction built by the two parties of the contract, locking their collateral for the contract.

+The `Contract Execution Transaction` (or `CET`) is the transaction distributing the locked collateral according to the `payoff function` for the outcome attested by the oracle.

+## Prerequisite

+This project is still experimental and subject to break without warning.
+We will not attempt to make backward compatible changes at this stage.

+In order to prevent less technical savvy people from making DLC at this stage, we require you to build the project by yourself.

+You need:

+* .NET Core SDK 3.1 to build this project.
+* A wallet with PSBT features (for example BTCPayServer, Wasabi Wallet, Electrum, Bitcoin Core)

 ## How to run this project?